dmiller/clojure-clr-next/_drafts/2024-08-05-qualified-methods-for-ClojureCLR.md

 }
 ```

+Note also the use of the reference type `T5&` for the by-ref parameter.

 I don't know if there is any utility for `by-ref` in things like `map` calls.
 You would have no way to get any changed value in a `by-ref` parameter.
 A fallback to the classic interop using a function wrapper seems best for this situation.

 ## Availability